asampley/asampley.github.io/_posts/2024-09-30-encrypting-on-the-cloud.md

 I will reiterate, make sure to store your recovery key somewhere safe, even multiple somewheres if you're feeling adventurous!

+Did you know you can use it on Windows?
+I certainly didn't before I was doing some research, so don't be fooled thinking it's locked into Apple only systems.

 ## Oh, that's it

 Yeah, if you're an individual wanting to do some E2EE on your cloud, your options are pretty